 Karin began working at Heath Hands in 2017 as our first Project Assistant, having previously volunteered in our office.
 A keen singer and traveller, she has been able to combine her interests in community engagement and nature conservation in the role.

 Karin helps manage our various volunteer programmes, and has been busy developing our fundraising efforts and communications.
 She has particular responsibility for our Community Heath project, which supports local groups and people of all backgrounds and abilities to get involved on our green spaces.

 Rory joined us in early 2019, having previously worked for Buglife and Friends of the Earth.
 A passionate wildlife enthusiast, Rory has a wealth of experience and expertise about insects, pollinators and other invertebrates.

 Rory helps coordinate our wildlife interpretation and wildlife monitoring programmes - which have been developing in exciting new areas over the last few years.
 A passionate communicator on nature conservation Rory delivers numerous workshops and guided walks on a variety of topics throughout the year.

-Jo began working as our first Ranger during Autumn 2019.
-A hugely dedicated and long standing volunteer across our open spaces, she is a passionate nature conservationist and wildlife champion.
+Jo began training as our first Ranger during Autumn 2019.
+A hugely dedicated nature enthusiast, she is a passionate conservationist and wildlife champion.

-As our Assistant Ranger Jo has been helping lead conservation and habitat-management sessions, alongside working with Forest Schools, corporate and community groups and helping to launch the new youth volunteering programme in Spring 2020.
-If that's not enough Jo is still heavily involved in our wildlife monitoring programmes.
+As our Assistant Ranger Jo has been helping lead conservation and habitat-management sessions, alongside working with forest schools, corporate and community groups and helping to launch the new youth volunteering programme in Spring 2020.
+If that's not enough Jo will be heavily involved in delivering our wildlife monitoring programmes.